[wpml_language_selector_widget]

 Advanced cSCC Management

 Cutaneous squamous cell carcinoma (cSCC) is one of the most frequently diagnosed non-melanoma skin cancers, with a rising global incidence.
 Early-stage and low-risk cSCC are typically managed through surgery and, in some cases, localized therapeutic modalities.
-However, locally advanced or metastatic cSCC presents significant morbidity and mortality, necessitating a different therapeutic approach.1 Therapeutic recommendations are based on the extent of the disease and primarily consist of surgical resection, possible lymph node dissection, and consideration of adjuvant radiation therapy with or without concurrent systemic therapy.2
+However, locally advanced or metastatic cSCC presents significant morbidity and mortality, necessitating a different therapeutic approach (Table 1).1 Therapeutic recommendations are based on the extent of the disease and primarily consist of surgical resection, possible lymph node dissection, and consideration of adjuvant radiation therapy with or without concurrent systemic therapy.2

 Cytotoxic Chemotherapy